chocolatey/choco/Scenarios.md

  * should upgrade a package in the lib directory
  * should upgrade the package
  * should upgrade where install location reports

+#### when upgrading existing package from priority source

+ * should have a successful package result
+ * should install a package in the lib directory
+ * should install upgrade to expected version in priority repository
+ * should install where install location reports
+ * should not have inconclusive package result
+ * should not have warning package result

 #### when upgrading packages with packages config